 Tools of the Do Good Trade

-Here are ten of our favourite tools:
+Here are ten of my fave tools:

 Did you know that Google have a non-profits programme giving free access to a number of Google’s paid products, tools and nonprofit services.

 Ad Grants provides a USD $10,000 per month grant for any approved charity to raise awareness and target new audiences online through Google advertising.

 Their free Google Apps also provide a range of enterprise tools — from email (using the Gmail platform) to Google Docs — that reduce technology costs and encourage collaboration.
 In the past I used Dropbox, but migrated to Google Drive as love the ability to enable real-time collaboration on documents – and their Google doc and sheets save you having to buy Microsoft Office.

 This also gives free access to Gmail email accounts – you can create emails that use your own domain name.
 I use Gmail for all Do Good Jobs emails (like [email protected]).
 It has a host of additional features, with plenty of great add-ons and integrations.

 Cost: Free!
 TechSoup New Zealand validate New Zealand charities for Google.
 If you haven’t heard of Techsoup and the free or heavily discounted software and hardware perks they offer, visit their website pronto!

 Always forgetting your passwords?
 Sick of clicking “forgot my password”?
 It’s really not safe to use the same password everywhere, and many systems have different password requirements, which makes it impractical to try to remember them all.

 I’ve been using the Lastpass browser plugin for a few years.
 It’s been invaluable.
 I work on a number of different projects – to the point where I have four Mailchimp and three Xero logins!
 Lastpass has enabled me to save passwords and create folders for the different organisations I work with.